 The practical approach always answers the following questions:

-2. Conduct a data privacy risk assessment:
+1. Conduct a privacy compliance risk assessment:

 a.
 Discover how much and where do they keep the data.